luis-saes/luis-saes/README.md

 ---

 ### A little bit about myself:
+* 🌐 Focused on mastering Web as a Full-Stack Developer
+* 📚 I love to learn and stay up to date on new technologies
+* ⚡ Good expertise in functional and object-oriented programming languages
 * 🎓 Undergraduate in Computer Science at UFLA - MG (Brazil)
-* 📚 I love to learn and stay up to date on new technologies
-* 🏆 Learning competitive programming through LeetCode
-* ⚡ Good expertise in object-oriented programming languages

 ---
 ### Technologies that I'm currently studying

+* C#, Angular, .NET Core
-* Python3
+* NextJS, React, TypeScript
 * JavaScript, HTML5, CSS3
-* React, TypeScript
-* NextJS
+* AWS, Azure

 ### Technologies that I will learn in the future

-* Electron
+* Rust
 * GO